A local chef tells us the best things to eat on the street in the Jordanian capital.

 Where to find it: The best place for finding this (in season) is from a vendor right downtown across from the Grand Husseini Mosque on King Talal Street (map), not far from the iconic Roman amphitheater.
 They’re normally sold on a wooden tray—look for that!

 Known as a poor man’s food, turmos are lupini beans, and they’re a tasty and unique snack.
 If these beans are not soaked long enough, they are very bitter, which is perhaps why many people don’t take the time to prepare them at home.
 Turmos has a translucent skin that’s bitter if eaten, so the best way to eat these is to put the bean in your mouth and use your teeth to exert some pressure so the bean pops out of its skin, which you discard (like edamame).
 The rest is what you eat, and it’s wonderfully nutritious.
-Like popcorn, one you start eating these it’s hard to stop!
+Like popcorn, once you start eating these it’s hard to stop!

 Where to find it: Look for turmos on the street; there’s usually a vendor right downtown across from the Grand Husseini Mosque on King Talal Street (map), not far from the Roman amphitheater.
-This is the area of downtown where the street fruit-and-vegetable market springs up on a daily basis; a bunch of street food vendors set up around the market.
+This is the area of downtown where the street fruit-and-vegetable market springs up on a daily basis, and a bunch of street food vendors set up around the market.

 Shawarma consists of thin slices of meat (usually lamb, although chicken is also very popular) that are stacked on a vertical spit and then cooked rotisserie style.
 The meat is sliced off the edge as it turns around the spit and cooks, resulting in small pieces of grilled meat that are collected into a pita sandwich with salad, onions, and hot sauce.
-Shawarma is popular the world over (we have the Turks and their doner kebab to thank for this originally), but there’s no better place to try it than here in the Middle East.
+Shawarma is a popular street food the world over (we have the Turks and their doner kebab to thank for this originally), but there’s no better place to try it than here in the Middle East.

 Where to find it: By far the best place for shawarma in Amman is Shawarma Reem, at the second circle in Jabal Amman (map).
 This place starts in the late afternoon with a gigantic pile of meat on its skewer that is slowly whittled down to nothing over the course of the night.